-There are some important parameters to consider on how to select a fuse suitable for your operation.
-These are the Current Rating, Ampere Square Seconds, Breaking Capacity and Voltage Rating.
+There are some important parameters to consider on how to select a fuse.
+These are the Current Rating, Ampere Square Seconds, Breaking Capacity and Voltage Rating to name some.
 These will be discussed below so keep on reading.
 Read also the fuse basic operation and fundamental for further information.

 Now we will go back to the parameters to take note on how to select a fuse.

 Parameters to Consider on How to Select a Fuse

 1. Nominal Current Rating

 This is the rated current carrying capacity of a fuse.
 This is normally measured at nominal conditions and ambient temperature of 25ºC.
 The actual circuit current must not exceed the nominal current rating of the fuse.
 A good rule of thumb is to set the circuit typical current to 75% of this rating only.
 Mathematically,